openblockchains/programming-blockchains/README.md

 Yes, the bitcoin classic started on January 3rd, 2019 at 18h 15m 5s (2009-01-03 18:15:05).
-Or in the other direction, use:
+Or in the other direction use:

 ``` ruby
 Time.utc( 2009, 1, 3, 18, 15, 5 ).to_i